abirxdhack/Chat-ID-Bot-Pyro/README.md

 - **Python 3.9+**: The bot is written in Python.
 - **Telegram API Credentials**: You’ll need an `API_ID` and `API_HASH` from [my.telegram.org](https://my.telegram.org).
 - **Bot Token**: Create a bot via [BotFather](https://t.me/BotFather) on Telegram to get a `BOT_TOKEN`.
-- **Pyrogram Library**: The bot uses Pyrogram to interact with Telegram’s API.
+- **pyrofork Library**: The bot uses pyrofork to interact with Telegram’s API.

 ## 🛠 Installation